Tony Shaffer & Matt Couch Return To Talk Brandi Love & The Future For Republicans | OAP #36

 They're standing on stages and they're screaming that Donald Trump's going to be president in six, eight weeks.

-And I think it's setting our entire movement up for another massive letdown that they don't need uh mentally or spiritually.
+And I think it's setting our entire movement up for another massive letdown that they don't need mentally or spiritually.

 And I'll yield back.

-So Matt and I violently agree on that last point.
+So, Matt and I violently agree on that last point.

 And I think it's very sad.

-Uh Matt is right.
+Matt is right.

 But is what will the results be?

-I I think we've all talked about my Bill Barr experience, and I don't think it's gotten any better since Bill Barr left.
+I don't think it's gotten any better since Bill Barr left.

 So when you say that the DOJ is compromised, who buy?

-Yeah, I believe it's compromised to the Democrat Party.
+I believe it's compromised to the Democrat Party.

 Let me be honest here.

-One of the things notable, and I think you all recognize you have political political appointees who go into an administration and basically rule the run the bureaucracy.
+One of the things notable, and I think you all recognize you have political appointees who go into an administration and basically rule the run the bureaucracy.

-Uh those folks stay there forever.
+Those folks stay there forever.

-She she was a young recruit, got into the bureaucracy, was very much loyal to a political cause, not the people of the United States.
+She was a young recruit, got into the bureaucracy, was very much loyal to a political cause, not the people of the United States.

 And if you put enough of those people in the system and you kind of encourage them to work their way up, you have a very loyal bureaucracy who responds to you and only you.